click to learn more

 Our founding director, Hida Viloria, was Human Rights Spokesperson for the Organization Intersex International, aka OII International or OII World, before founding OII-USA, and is currently Chairperson of OII International.
 S/he included OII’s original mission, below, upon founding OII-USA, now the Intersex Campaign for Equality:

-OII International’s Mission to attain human rights for intersex infants, children, and adults, particularly the right to bodily integrity and self-determination.
+OII World’s Mission to attain human rights for intersex infants, children, and adults, particularly the right to bodily integrity and self-determination.
 OII rejects the medicalized labels of disorder, such as Disorders of Sex Development (or DSD) — which was imposed on intersex people in 2006 by the medical community to describe intersex people — because it is stigmatizing and facilitates nonconsensual medical and psychiatric practices.